 - low urine output

-Your body can’t compensate for much longer on its own in a blood volume loss over 40 percent.
+Your body can’t compensate for much longer on its own in a blood volume loss .
 At this stage, your heart can’t properly maintain blood pressure, pumping, or circulation.
 Your organs may begin to fail without adequate blood and fluid.
 You’ll likely pass out and slip into a coma.

-Without treatment measures, your body will completely lose its ability to pump blood and maintain oxygen delivery once you’ve lost about 50 percent of your blood volume.
+Without treatment measures, your body will completely lose its ability to pump blood and maintain oxygen delivery once you’ve lost of your blood volume.